 Electoral changes implemented by Rama against advice of EC

 Even though the EC advised against the electoral changes, Rama seemed eager to implement them.
 He is not expected to maintain the majority in parliament that he currently enjoys and he is looking for ways to remain in power for a third term.
 The justification of the implementation without cross-party consent, is that it would bring the country into the Organization for Security and Cooperation in Europe (OSCE) framework.
-However, opposition parties argue that it is solely Rama’s self-interest which are at stake.
+However, opposition parties argue that it is solely Rama’s self-interests which are at stake.
 If he is to remain prime minister, Rama needs to ally himself with other elected MPs.
 The other major opposition parties will do everything in their power to get rid of Rama, so his only chances lie with other minor parties.
 Both electoral changes help to increase the amount of parties in parliament, with which Rama’s little hope for a another four year term as prime minister rests.
 The consequence is that political consensus, after years of polarisation, has become more complex.
 This is arguably the opposite of what the country needs in a time of crisis, as the EC concerns read.

 EU accession talks in year marked by COVID-19 pandemic